Lake Shore Drive: Early history

-Proposed Interstate
+Later history

+At the junction with Michigan Avenue, an interchange was built from 1964 to Summer 1965 to replace the at-grade intersection.

 In the 1950s and 1960s, Illinois and Cook County presented plans for an Interstate 494 to run along part of LSD.
-Initially, I-494 was planned to travel northward starting at the I-94 (now I-90) Skyway/Stony Island interchange.
-It then would have travel along Stony Island Avenue, then cutting through Jackson Park, then travel along part of Lake Shore Drive (sometimes freeway-standard), and then turning west along Ohio Street and its feeder ramp before ending at the Kennedy Expressway.
+I-494 was initially planned to run from the Chicago Skyway at Stony Island Avenue to the Kennedy Expressway at the Ohio Street feeder ramp.
+The freeway would travel along Stony Island Avenue, Lake Shore Drive, and Ohio Street, bisecting Jackson Park in the process.
 Later, it was planned to connect south towards the currently-named Bishop Ford Freeway.
-The extension of a proposed freeway would have followed along Stony Island Avenue, as well as the present-day feeder ramp of it, connecting to modern-day Bishop Ford Freeway.
+The extension of a proposed freeway would have continued south along Stony Island Avenue, including the present-day feeder ramp, connecting to present-day Bishop Ford Freeway.
 An I-494 proposal was also considered around the same time for the Crosstown Expressway.
-In 1966, I-494 was relocated to the Crosstown Expressway, effectively canceling further upgrades to LSD as well as its designation as an Interstate.
+In 1966, the I-494 designation was relocated to the Crosstown Expressway.
+At the same time, further extensions and upgrades on the freeway were canceled.

-Later history

-When Wacker Drive was extended east to LSD in the 1970s, its upper level ended at LSD at the west curve (the lower level dead-ended underneath).
+When Wacker Drive was extended east to LSD in the early 1970s, its upper level ended at LSD at the west curve (the lower level dead-ended underneath).
 A new development at the northeast corner of the Randolph Street intersection resulted in an extension of Randolph across LSD.

+A reversible lane was added to part of the road in 1976.

 Construction began in 1982 on a realignment of LSD south of the river (along with a reconstruction north of the river).
 A whole new alignment was built, greatly smoothing the S-curve.
 The northbound side opened in October 1985, and the southbound side opened in November 1986.
 A new lower level was built, using the lower level of the bridge, and providing access to the new Wacker Drive and the roads on the north side of the river.

-The old road south of Randolph became a Cancer Survivors Plaza; the east–west part was reconstructed as part of Wacker Drive (which was being rebuilt at the time).
+The old road south of Randolph later became the Richard and Annette Bloch Cancer Survivors Garden: the east–west part was reconstructed as part of Wacker Drive (which was being rebuilt at the time).
 The rest, between Randolph and Wacker, was kept for several years as Field Boulevard but was demolished in 1994.
 Only some old street lighting, sidewalks & fire hydrants remain, marking the former route.
 Current plans are for new upper-level streets in the area as part of the Lakeshore East development.